mrocklin/multipledispatch/docs/source/resolution.rst

 Union Types
 -----------

-Similarly to ``isinstance`` you specify multiple valid types with a tuple.
+Similarly to the builtin ``isinstance`` operation you specify multiple valid types with a tuple.

 .. code::